Accessible tourism means that people with disability are able to participate in and enjoy travel both inside Australia and abroad.

 Barriers that need to be considered when planning travel or while travelling can include:

 Inaccessible websites, booking services, information or related websites.
-Online and paper resources may not be accessible for a person with vision impairment or don't include information about accessible services.
+Online and paper resources may not be accessible for a person with vision impairment or may not include information about accessible services

 These barriers may come about due to a lack of local knowledge about disability, different definitions of the term ‘accessible’ or simply because of different attitudes towards disability.